kramiv/RemoteProjectRemo/README.md

 I made a new repo and first thing I did was make a typo.
 Meant to write "Repo". lol.
 Eh, low stakes.

+I will be figuring out a way to deploy some basic websites that will be easier to look at than this repo.

 4/18/23:

 today, I started a tutorial on typescript and node.js